michael-fares-lrn/custom-questions-skeleton-tutorial/demos/custom-question-skeleton/README.md

 yarn dev
 ```
 * Bundle the production ready code of your custom question.
-Once your custom question is ready, run this script and copy it to your server.
+Once your custom question is ready, run this script and host the resulant `question.js`, `scorer.js`, and `question.css` files on your server.
 ```
 yarn prod
 ```